JiachengLi1995/Recformer/README.md

 ```
 Our code will train and evaluate the model for the sequential recommendation task and return all metrics used in our paper.

+<strong>Note</strong>: from our empirical results, you can set a smaller maximum length (512 or 256, our model is default to 1024) of Recformer `e.g., config.max_token_num = 512` to obtain more efficient finetuning and inference without obvious performance decay (128 has an obvious decay).

 ## Contact

 If you have any questions related to the code or the paper, feel free to email Jiacheng (`j9li@eng.ucsd.edu`).